elenasacristan/treebooks/README.md

 ##### review_form.html

 Once the user has rented a book he/she can leave a review.
-The users can see the books that they have read on their profile page by clicking on "See the books you read".
+The users can see the books that they have read on their profile page by clicking on "The books you read".
 For each book in this list the user will have the option to leave a review.
 Once they have reviewed the book then they will see the message 'Already reviewed' under the book title.

 The review_form.html page will display a form where the user can enter the title of the review, the comment and the score from 0 to 5.